Code-defined input filtering

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 from pyspark.sql import DataFrame from pyspark.sql import functions as F from collections.abc import Iterator from transforms.api import FileStatus import itertools as it import polars as pl def limit_files(files: Iterator[FileStatus]) -> Iterator[FileStatus]: """ Limit the number of files in a file system listing.""" return it.islice(files, 10) def ocean_animals_only(df: DataFrame) -> DataFrame: """ Get only animals living in the Ocean """ return df.filter(F.col("Habitat") == "Ocean") def grassland_animals_only_lightweight(df: pl.LazyFrame) -> pl.LazyFrame: """ Get only animals living on Grassland """ return df.filter(pl.col("Habitat") == "Grassland")

-You can receive immediate feedback on the eligibility of your functions as code-defined preview filter functions through the CodeLens hint above the functions.
+You will receive immediate feedback on whether your functions are eligible for use through the CodeLens hint that appears above the filter functions:

 The CodeLens hint displays above eligible filter functions to indicate they are valid preview filters.